andreacortellari/Sol-idarities/_posts/1996-01-01-Filistin Rüyası.md

 tags: []
 ---

 In 1996, Berfin Yayınları published 'Filistin Rüyası: İsrail Zindanlarında 7 Yıl' by Faik Bulut.
+The book is registered in [WorldCat](https://search.worldcat.org/title/80100879).

 | Cite this:   |